Arts Intern

 Ready to host an intern?
 Watch our info session to discover the benefits and how to apply!

-Chicago: ART WORKS Projects, Bronzeville Historical Society, Chicago History Museum, Chicago Latino Theater Alliance, Haitian American Museum of Chicago, Media Burn Archive, National Public Housing Museum, The Polish Museum of America, Smart Museum, Swedish American Museum
+Chicago: ART WORKS Projects, Griffin Museum of Science and Industry, Haitian American Museum of Chicago, Heritage Museum of Asian Art, Media Burn Archive, Museum of Contemporary Photography, National Public Housing Museum, The Polish Museum of America, Smart Museum, Ukrainian National Museum

-Cleveland: Art House, Inc., Cleveland Clinic, Cleveland Museum of Art, Cleveland Public Library, Cleveland Public Theatre, Inlet Dance Theater, Julia De Burgos Cultural Art Center, Roots of American Music
+Cleveland: Art House, Inc., Artists Archives of the Western Reserve, Chagrin Documentary Film Festival, Cleveland Museum of Art, Cleveland Play House, Cleveland Public Library, Cleveland Public Theatre, Foluké Arts, Inlet Dance Theatre, Julia De Burgos Cultural Arts Center, Waterloo Arts

-New Jersey: GlassRoots, Newark Arts Council, Newark Public Library, Newark School of the Arts
+Newark: EqualSpace, GlassRoots, Newark Arts Council, Newark Public Library, Newark Symphony Hall

 New York: A.I.R.
-Gallery, Artists for Humanity, Brooklyn Children’s Museum, Brooklyn Museum, Harpo Foundation*, The Helen Frankenthaler Foundation*, The Juilliard School, Madison Square Park Conservancy, El Museo del Barrio, Museum of Chinese in America, National Dance Institute, New-York Historical Society, New York Transit Museum, The Noguchi Museum, Poster House, Renee & Chaim Gross Foundation*, Rubin Museum of Art, Signature Theatre Company, Staten Island Museum, Studio Museum in Harlem, Tenement Museum, Theatre for a New Audience, Woodman Family Foundation*
+Gallery, Andy Warhol Foundation for the Visual Arts, Brooklyn Children’s Museum, Brooklyn Museum, Developing Artists, Harpo Foundation*, The Helen Frankenthaler Foundation*, The Juilliard School, Madison Square Park Conservancy, El Museo del Barrio, Museum of Chinese in America, National Dance Institute, New-York Historical Society, New York Transit Museum, The Noguchi Museum, Poster House, Renee & Chaim Gross Foundation*, Rubin Museum of Art, Signature Theatre Company, Staten Island Museum, Studio Museum in Harlem, Tenement Museum, Theatre for a New Audience, Woodman Family Foundation*

-Philadelphia: Charles L. Blockson Afro-American Collection, Temple University Libraries; The Fabric Workshop and Museum, Founder’s Hall Museum at Girard College, Free Library of Philadelphia, InLiquid, Ministry of Awe, Mural Arts Philadelphia, The Rosenbach, Tiny WPA, Women’s Coalition for Empowerment, Woodmere Art Museum
+Philadelphia: The Fabric Workshop and Museum, Founder’s Hall Museum at Girard College, Free Library of Philadelphia, Paul Robeson House & Museum, The Rosenbach

 * This organization is a member of the Artist-Endowed Foundations Consortium Advancing Next-Gen Leaders in the Visual Arts, a project of the Aspen Institute Artist-Endowed Foundations Initiative | AEFI.
 Learn more.